DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Details on Evaluation

 We run all experiments for three different random seeds independently and calculate and report the mean and standard deviation of each evaluation metric for each model.
 On synthetic datasets, we use 1000 sample paths to empirically estimate the predicted distributions for all models.
 On real-world datasets, we use 100 sample paths.

-We use three evaluation metrics: mean squared error (MSE), continuous ranked probability score (CRPS)\citep{matheson1976Scoring} and CRPS$_\Sigma$.
+We use two evaluation metrics: mean squared error (MSE) and continuous ranked probability score (CRPS)\citep{matheson1976Scoring}.
 Assume that we observe $y$ at time $t$ but a probabilistic forecasting model predicts the distribution of $y$ to be $F$.
 MSE is widely used for time series forecasting, and for a probabilistic forecasting model, where the mean of the distribution is used for point prediction, it is defined as

 for a single time point $t$ and averaged over all the time points in the test set.

 CRPS has been used for evaluating how close the predicted probability distribution is to the ground-truth distribution and is defined as